 In addition to parish ministry, Fr.
 Joseph has been involved in interfaith social service to the poor.
 He first did this in the lower east side of Manhattan.
 Fr.
-Joseph continues this work in the Dayton area through organizing and supporting various fundraisers for local charities through the parish.
+Joseph continues this work in the Dayton area by organizing and supporting various fundraisers for local charities through the parish.
 Fr.
-Joseph sees community outreach as an essential aspect of the future of our community.
-As such, bonds have made with local community and neighborhood organizations for the betterment of all involved.
+Joseph sees community outreach as an essential aspect of the future of our church.
+As such, bonds have been made with local community and neighborhood organizations for the betterment of all involved.

 Father Joseph was assigned Parish Priest of our Annunciation Church by His Eminence Metropolitan Nicholas of Detroit on January 1, 2017.